solutionforest/filament-panzoom/README.md

 ### Usage

-Choose the right component for your context:
+**⚠️ Important: Choose the correct component for your context!**

+Filament requires different component base classes for different contexts:

-**For Forms & Actions:**
+**For Forms, Actions & Tables:**
 ```php
 use SolutionForest\FilamentPanzoom\Components\PanZoom;